Find your catchment school.Enter your postcode below:

 A child will normally be offered admission to a community school of the parents'/carers' preference, unless the admission number has been reached.
 Where applications exceed places available the local authority will admit children in the following order of priority:-

-Children who live inside the school’s catchment area who have an older sibling attending the school from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.
+Children whose home is inside the school’s catchment area who have an older sibling attending the school from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.

-Children who live inside the school’s catchment area who do not have an older sibling attending the school.
+Children whose home is inside the school’s catchment area who do not have an older sibling attending the school.

-Children who live outside the school’s catchment area who have an older sibling attending from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.
+Children whose home is outside the school’s catchment area who have an older sibling attending from the same address, at the date of the application, who will continue to attend that school in the September of the year of admission.

-Children who live outside the school’s catchment area who do not have an older sibling attending the school.
+Children whose home is outside the school’s catchment area who do not have an older sibling attending the school.

 If within any one of the priority orders listed above, all applicants cannot be offered a place, preference will go to children living nearest to the school.
-Distance will be measured by the Authority using the shortest, safe walking route between the front door of the home address and the nearest open school gate.
+Distance will be measured by the Authority using the shortest, safe walking route between the home address and the nearest open school gate.

 In the majority of cases children are offered places at their parents/carers first choice of school.
 However, if a child is unable to gain admission to a preferred school, parents/carers may appeal to an Independent Appeal Panel.